bicarlsen/obsidian_image_caption/README.md

 ## FAQ

 + **My captions aren't showing up:** Captions are only added if the image is rerendered.
-Try changing the caption (needs to be more than a trialing space) and trying again.
+Try changing the caption (needs to be more than a trailing space) and trying again.
 If this fixes the issue then change it back, otherwise open an Issue.

 ## Known issues